oliverwatkins/shape-shop-backend/README.md

 In IDE should be able to see this with this URL : jdbc:mysql://localhost:3406/shapeshop

-In spring properties add this : spring.datasource.url=jdbc:mysql://localhost:3406/shapeshop?useSSL=false&serverTimezone=UTC&useLegacyDatetimeCode=false
+In spring properties add this :hibernate.dialect spring.datasource.url=jdbc:mysql://localhost:3406/shapeshop?useSSL=false&serverTimezone=UTC&useLegacyDatetimeCode=false

 it is now possible to start app in IDE and debug through the code.

+### APP
+3 things -
+- Maven package
+- docker build
+- docker run